How fragile is your network? More than you think: Main Results

-We consider three random graph architectures to assess the effects of random edge removal: the Watts-Strogatz (WS) model, the Erd\H{o}s-R\'{e}nyi (ER) model, and the Barab\'{a}si-Albert (BA) model.
-In addition we consider the Safegraph mall network described above.
-For the synthetic graphs for each random realization, the degree distribution was determined.
-Edges were targeted at random, and after each edge was removed, the degree distribution of the resulting graph was evaluated.
-The process was continued until all edges were removed.
-The Hellinger divergence between the original graph degree distribution and the degree distribution after each removal was calculated.
-This entire process was repeated multiple times for each graph configuration and the Hellinger divergence values were averaged across 100 trials for each number of removed edges.
+For the discussion that follows, to find the distributions $P,Q$ we used the empirical probability for each degree in the degree distribution. } This entire process was repeated multiple times for each graph configuration and the Hellinger divergence values were averaged across 100 trials for each number of removed edges.
 Videos were produced, which are included as supplementary material, of the change both in network structure and Helinger divergence as each edge is removed.
 Random removal is not an efficient attack mechanism however and thus gives poor estimates of the fragility of a network.
 Indeed, in all cases examined the estimated value of $\mathcal{F}_{0.5}$ was negative, which clearly makes random removal inappropriate for this estimation.

-\subsection{Targeted Attack}
+\subsubsection{Targeted Attack}